Almanac Life: When Summer was Different

 What’s happened to summer?

-There was a time where it stretched out endlessly across the landscape to a horizon that was so distant it quivered in the heat.
-It was so long that putting shoes back on your feet at the end of January was a painful experience.
-Such was its freedom that our summer days often resembled those depicted by Piggy in Lord Of The Flies; devoid of adults, rules, school books, and sometimes common sense.
 We played for hours in the paddocks opposite, running up to Mr Bartlett’s fence and throwing plums onto his veranda.
 This represented the pinnacle of boyhood bravery as Mr Bartlett was rumoured to have a shot gun and was apparently not afraid to use it on recalcitrant children.
 He was our very own Boo Radley.
+No one ever saw Mr Bartlett, so his ghastly appearance was left to our imaginations, which spun like a plane’s propeller on full throttle.

 There was a time where we would spend slow, lingering days at the Greensborough Swimming Pool catching flies and piling them up at our feet.
-We would unleash bombs off the big board and cop a lecture from the pool’s life guards, sometimes even being suspended from the water for an hour.
+We would unleash bombs off the big board and cop a lecture from the pool’s lifeguards, sometimes even being suspended from the water for an hour.
 We would watch Leanne Yumana (very closely) in her new brown bikini.
-Think Elle McPherson in the Big M ads.
+Think Elle McPherson in the Big M advertisements.
 She was the first girl I saw who filled out a bikini as a woman should.
 And she knew it.
-We would stay well away from the ‘Boro Boys who lurked around under the trees near the back fence in their cut-off jeans.
-They had girlfriends who smoked and tattoos and some of them looked like Bon Scott.
-Every now and then a fight would erupt when the Sharpies came across from Watsonia in a show of strength.
-That was some entertainment.
-Despite the advantages of having girlfriends and ownership of the tree shade, I always felt sorry for these “toughs” because being in that club meant always having to wear jeans, even when it was 100 plus degrees.
-I made up my mind as a ten year old that tough wasn’t for me.

-There was a time where we would take 5 days to play out our own Test matches in the back yard.
-The pitch would be swept of all the gum nuts that rained down from a gnarly old tree that was dying one limb at a time.
-Then we would water the pitch and have deep discussions as to whether or not it would take spin.
-Matthew might try out his “Bishan’s” (a spinning delivery based on the action of Bishan Bedi).
-And when the first few deliveries were blasted over the Del Din’s fence at deep square leg he would revert to his medium pacers that got a bit of kick and jump off the tree roots outside off stump.
-Mike would wind up the clothes line so as not to catch his delivery arm in its wires at the point of release.
-He would come in off the long run and aim at your head.
-Gerard, being a left armer, would have to bowl out of the shadows of the back veranda making him a tricky proposition.
+Mike would wind up the clothesline so as not to catch his delivery arm in its wires at the point of release.
+He would come in off the long run from under the shadows of the pine trees and down the side of the shed and unleash hell-fire deliveries at the head.
+Gerard, being a left armer, had a run-up that took him through the back veranda making him a tricky proposition as he was invisible to the batsman until the ball was on its way.
 He was like Derek Underwood with long hair.
-Liam used the slow ball very well, often hitting the middle of the rubbish bin after the batsman’s false shot was well and truly played.
+Liam used the slow ball very well, often hitting the middle of the rubbish bin after the batsman’s false shot had been well and truly completed long before the ball arrived.
 And Tim?
 Poor old Tim.
 He was the youngest and the cannon fodder, though we did relax the catching rules to better enable him to take wickets.
-Despite this he spent many hours in the field, usually at silly mid-on or bat-pad opening his terry towelling bathers and peering in as little boys do.
+Despite this he spent many hours in the field, usually at silly mid-on or bat-pad opening his terry-towelling bathers and peering in as little boys do.
+He took a lot of catches when the ball got smashed into his breadbasket and he folded over in pain.
+But the ball was lodged there.
+It wasn’t coming out.

 There was a time when Mum would call us in to try on our big brothers’ hand-me-down school uniform items.
-She’d hold up a jumper or shirt against our chest and say,
+She’d hold up a jumper or shirt against our chest and say:

 “We should get another year out of that.”

-When that happened we knew that summer was ending.
-Starchy collars and Hush Puppies replaced singlets and thongs.
-The ‘Boro Pool would empty out the crowds and the colour and the squeals of summer, and the ‘Boro Boys and Sharpies would continue their war in the shopping malls rather than under the trees near the back fence.
+The Greensborough Pool would empty out the crowds and the squeals of summer.
+Then they would empty it of water, and it would sit sad and naked across the winter months.
+And the ‘Boro Boys and Sharpies would continue their war in the shopping malls rather than under the trees near the back fence.
 We would stop sweeping the pitch and would leave Mr Bartlett alone.
 Leanne Yumana disappeared into the fully clothed throng.
-When summer ended life changed, just as it did when summer commenced.

 There was a time when summer was different.

-Great yarn Dips.
+1. Great yarn Dips.
 Lots of lines in here, but I especially like “There was a time, after the sun finally retreated, that we would lie on our backs in our beds with wet face washers over our noggins to keep cool.”

 And Leanne Yumana.
 We all remember a Leanne Yumana.